acrolinx/acrolinx-coding-guidance/topics/checklist.md

         - AGPL,
         - Creative Commons NC,
         - Proprietary licenses
-* [ ] Libraries of code that you create, which will be shared and reused in other projects
+* [ ] Libraries of code that you create, which will be shared and reused in other projects.
       ![Acrolinx Integration](images/acrolinx.png)![Custom Integration](images/custom.png) ![Developer](images/developer.png)
 * [ ] Standard libraries and tools are used other libraries are carefully decided.
       ![Acrolinx Integration](images/acrolinx.png)![Custom Integration](images/custom.png) ![Developer](images/developer.png)